CristianHGitHub/Group-Project-InCollege/README.md

 - A new `Messages` option appears in the post-login main menu.
 - `Send a New Message` lets you send a private message to a connected user only.
 - All prompts and responses are mirrored to `data/InCollege-Output.txt` via the same dual-output helper.
+ - Messages are limited to 200 characters; longer inputs are truncated to 200 with a note: `Note: Message truncated to 200 characters.`

 ### Typical Input Snippet